Rouen is a charming French town located in the Normandy region of France and it oozes cultural, beauty and charm!

 There are actually a few beautiful gardens around Rouen, some botanical and filled with amazing flowers and water fountains.
 I suggest you simply wander and see what you come across.

-Jardin des Plantes de Rouen is the best one as it’s got plants from 5 continents, and a boating lake, (you can have a notebook moment).
+Jardin des Plantes de Rouen is the best one as it’s got plants from 5 continents, and a boating lake (you can have a notebook moment).

 This is because it’s the best value.
-In Rouen you can get a 3 course meal with a drink for around an average of 15 euro around this time.
+In Rouen you can get a 3 course meal with a drink for an average of 15 euro around this time.
 If you don’t want the set menu, then I would expect to pay around 14 euro for a main course.

 The set menus usually give you different options, and are always the best value choice.
 Make lunch time your big meal, like the French do!